-Amanda has led the environmental entitlement process for numerous projects throughout California.
-Through her work negotiating with the regulatory agencies, she has developed a rapport with clients, environmental specialists, and various stakeholders to ensure project approval and ongoing compliance.
+She has led the environmental entitlement process for numerous projects throughout California.
+Through her work negotiating with the regulatory agencies, Dr. McCarthy has developed a rapport with clients, environmental specialists, and various stakeholders to ensure project approval and ongoing compliance.
 She has extensive experience developing a sound regulatory permitting strategy with the project team and stakeholders, negotiating permit terms and conditions, and coordinating the regulatory permitting approval process.
-Her expertise at developing impacts and mitigation acceptable to the regulatory agencies while creatively integrating restoration features to reduce mitigation liability is an asset to any project.
+Dr. McCarthy’s expertise at developing impacts and mitigation acceptable to the regulatory agencies while creatively integrating restoration features to reduce mitigation liability is an asset to any project.
 She oversees the design of all mitigation for her projects, including the calculation of mitigation ratios using functional assessment, development of the long-term management, endowment, and conservation easement, as well as the development of the pro-forma analysis for proposed mitigation lands.
 Her attention to detail and strategic thinking make her a critical member of any project.

 Breen, A. N. & J. H. Richards.
 2008.
 Seedling growth & nutrient content of two desert shrubs growing in amended soil.
 Arid Land Research and Management 22:46-61.